Paternity fraud: United Kingdom

 In the United Kingdom, paternity fraud, like adultery, is not a criminal offence except in the case of the lineage of the children of the British monarch under the Treason Act 1351 where the adulterers are punishable as adultering against the lineage of the King with the King's "companion, ... or the wife of the King's eldest son and heir".
 Knowingly making a false statement on a public document is a criminal offence, including naming someone who is not the biological father.
 As of 2008, no individual has been prosecuted in a case involving paternity fraud.
 A mother is permitted to not state the name of the biological father if she does not know it.
 Paternity fraud is a form of misattributed paternity.

 The split in 2002 between a couple, identified for legal reasons as Mr. A and Ms. B, prompted Mr. A to pursue a parental contract to establish his non-married rights as their child's father.
 Ms. B then requested a DNA test that later showed Mr. A was not the (then) five year old's father.
 Following the discovery Mr. A then sued Ms. B for damages of up to £100,000 as a result of the deceit.

 During 2007 in what was reported as the first known case of its kind to reach trial in Britain, the High Court ruled in favor of Mr. A awarding £7,500 distress damages with another £14,943 for holidays and meals out Mr. A spent on Ms. B (not the child).
 The judgment fell short of listed suit amount because the London court did not allow damages for the child's material costs incurred because of Mr. A's enjoyment of the relationship.
 The judge, Sir John Blofeld, said he was satisfied that Mr. A's motivation in coming to court was not as a lever for contact with the child but because he did not want "to be taken for a ride".

 In 2019, the unnamed former wife of Richard Mason was ordered to pay him £250,000 in compensation for paternity fraud.
 Mason discovered that he could not have fathered his three grown up children after being diagnosed with cystic fibrosis, meaning he had been infertile since birth.

 In 2021, a man from Kingston upon Hull who had already paid £38,000 in child maintenance payments discovered that he was not the father of the girl he had been led to believe was his daughter by his ex-girlfriend and had helped raise for 14 years.
-The Child Maintenance Service agreed to suspend future payments, but still held him liable for his £2000 arrears.
-After public outcry and intervention from his local MP Emma Hardy, the CMS reviewed the case and agreed to waive his arrears.
+The Child Maintenance Service (CMS) agreed to suspend future payments, but still held him liable for his £2000 arrears.
+After public outcry and intervention from his local Member of Parliament (MP) Emma Hardy, the CMS reviewed the case and agreed to waive his arrears.